LaunchCodeEducation/lchs/src/chapters/classes-and-objects/why-use-objects.rst

 Why Use Objects?
 ================

+.. index:: ! procedural programming

 Most of the Python programs you have written so far contain statements that gather data, do something with it, and then display the results.
+The statements follow a general top-down order, and they focus on how to carry out a certain job.
 You included functions to help streamline your code, and you called those functions as you needed them.
-This style of programming focuses on the process of working with
+This style of programming is called **procedural**.
+It focuses on the process of working with data:
-data:

 #.
 Define or import a function to do a specific job,
 #.
 Call that function and send it some data,
 #.
-Do something with the returned result.
+Use loops, conditionals, etc. to do something with the returned result.

 This style of programming works fine for small programs.
 However, as our applications get bigger, reading, debugging and updating the code gets harder.